This post contains affiliate links. Please see our disclosure policy.

 Instructions

-• Measure out the sourdough starter, water and honey (and yeast if you want to add it).
+• Measure out the sourdough discard, water and honey (and yeast if you want to add it).
 Stir together until the sourdough starter and honey are dissolved into the water.

 • Now, add the oil, flour and salt into the bowl and gently stir together with a dough whisk or knife.
 Cover with plastic wrap and allow the dough to sit for around 30 minutes.